arnab-sen/GALADE/README.md

 ### Adding a New Node
 There are two ways to add a new node:

 1. Right click > `Add node`: This will add a floating node to the diagram.
-They will be treated as roots when the layout manager calls an update (which can be manually done by middle clicking on the background and pressing R).
+They will be treated as roots when the layout manager calls an update.
 2. Select a port, then press `A` to add a new node as a child, connected to that port.

+Note: The layout can be refreshed manually by middle clicking on the background and pressing `R`.

 Then, all abstraction models found can be loaded into the new node by selecting from, or typed into, the type drop down menu.
 ![](https://i.gyazo.com/edffe43b3a634dd16c2c3039eb34b094.gif)